Quilter, author, tutor, and columnist, Jan T Urquhart Baillie has been sharing her passion for quilting for more than 30 years.

 How Is Crazy Patchwork Made?

-This one was made by one of my students and it was embellished by machine.
+The one above was made by one of my students and it was embellished by machine.

 The Idea Is to Have Fun!